Morganbb104/Readme_generator/readme.md

-# Project
+# readme generator project

 ## Description
-project Description/Required
+ A node.js application that uses user input from inquirer to populate a README.md file for user repository.

-##User Story
+## User Story

 AS A developer
 I WANT a README generator